disadone/NailMonkey/README.md

 The example file is taken from [PRIME-MRM](https://osf.io/mhgs8) dataset Newcastle_prime-mrm/0000001/session_1/anat_1/.

 The `DICOM` images should be transformed into nii file first.
-If you are using Ubuntu, you can use `dcm2nii` to do the job.
+If you are using Ubuntu, you can use `dcm2nii` to do the job. `3DSlicer` can also finish the job.

 `sudo apt install dcm2nii`